danek8317/Thalamocortical/README.md

 ================ Analysis scripts ================

+See folder analysis_scripts

-These scripts are specific for these simulations, although can be extended to generic NSDF files.
+These python scripts are specific for these simulations, although can be extended to generic NSDF files.

 1.  lfp_parameters.py

     Has the option of selecting 1D, 2D or 3D electrodes next to the cortical column.
 Also assigns the default file names for dumping when lfp is calculated.
 Includes the cell populations and the model size to be used for computing the lfp in the next steps.
 Also the dataset to be used is assigned here to variable 'h'

     Here is a toggle for selection of 1D or 2D electrode selection for subsequent calculations.

 2.  calc_lfp.py

     Computes the extracellular potentials using the tranmembrane currents from the population of cortical cells.
 The electrode positions and the populations to be changed for this computation are taken from lfp_parameters.py file.
 Also included is a function to convert the LFP calculated here into a neo object list, which can be used in elephant.

     In this script uses the source approximation, ie, the compartments are treated as point sources placed at the mid point of the compartments.
 It also has the lowpassfilter function used to compute the LFP from extracellular potentails (filtered using 2nd order butterworth filter).

 3.  create_plot.py

     Shows the measured potentials in a plot, for 1D and 2D electrode positions.
 It also shows the mid points of the compartments used in the LFP computation.
 And also marks the electrode positions.

     It also shows interpolated potentials recorded using the 1D and 2D probes.
 The 1D plot displayed is potentials versus time (x-axis), like a laminar probe and for the 2D is like an MEA plane electrodes at time point of 110.5 ms - this can be changed according to the user here.

-4) python raster_spikes.py
+4.  raster_spikes.py

     Shows color wise split of the spiking activity of the network activity.
 The different colors represent different neuron types.
 Up arrow indicates excitatory neuron.
 Down represents inhibitory neurons.

 ================= figures =====================

+See folder figures

-These scripts use the data provided and generate the figures in the manuscript.
+These python scripts use the data provided and generate the figures in the manuscript.

 1. figure1.py

    Places electrodes in 2D and on the left shows the left side, the positions of the mid-pts of the compartments in black, plus the electrode positions.
 Also included is the inset figure corresponding to the potentials recoded at the marked electrodes.

    On the right the MEA intepolated potential from the said recorded electrodes, at the time point indicated in the inset figure

 2. figure2_twocell_data.py and figure2_twocell_map.py

    Shows the internal structure of the NSDF file from these simulations.

 3. figure3.py

    Displays analysis of small network size, with individual currents) raster plot, and LFP contributions to extracellular potential filtered below 100 Hz which come from C)NMDA & AMPA (recorded together) D) GABA
    E) capacitive, F) potassium, G) passive, H) calcium, I) sodium J) two kinds of calcium low threshold T type currents not causing [Ca2+] influx K) anomalous rectifier, L) All other currents, such as ectopic currents and depolarizing currents.

 4. figure4.py

    Displays contributions towards the extracellular potentails from different types of current sources.
 Possible via the different datasets presented here.